HellperKK/Atelier-Prog/Ocaml/NPI/README.md

 #How to use
 Launch the program with this command :
-> ocaml Mains.ml "an expession in NPI here"
+> ocaml Main.ml "an NPI expession here"

 With no expression given a default expression is given.